Not sure what career to choose? Contact us

 pay some of your tuition fees upfront and defer the balance.

-Your loan is repaid through the Australian tax system.
-When you reach the minimum income threshold for repayment.
-There is a loan fee of 20% for full fee-paying students.
+Your VET Student Loan must be repaid through the Australian Tax System when you reach the minimum income threshold for repayment.
+The compulsory repayment threshold is adjusted each year.
+There is a loan fee of 20% for full fee paying students.

 There is no loan fee for eligible students in some NSW Government subsidised (Smart and Skilled) training places.